Common Reasons Your Refrigerator is Not Cooling

 3. Blocked vents

 Refrigerators require proper airflow in order to cool properly.
 If your refrigerator isn’t cooling, it may be because food items are blocking the vents of the fridge and/or freezer compartments.
 Overstuffing your fridge with food can cause items to block the vents and prevent the cool air from circulating properly.
+This can also cause food in the fridge to freeze.
 Organize your fridge in a way that ensures proper airflow and move any items that may be blocking the vents.
 Less commonly, your freezer vent may be frosted over.
 In this case, you’ll want to remove the ice.

 4. Dirty condenser coils